Better butter

 Follow these simple instructions, experimenting with various mix-ins and flavor combinations.

-1) Begin with room temperature butter and place all ingredients in a mixing bowl.
-Using an electric hand mixer, stand mixer or sturdy spatula, beat ingredients together until well incorporated and fluffy.
+1. Begin with room temperature butter and place all ingredients in a mixing bowl.
+Using an electric hand mixer, stand mixer, sturdy spatula or spoon, beat ingredients together until well incorporated and fluffy.

-2) Lay a piece of plastic wrap onto a flat surface.
-Spoon the butter mixture onto the middle of the plastic wrap.
-Pull the plastic wrap over the butter tightly, rolling and forming the butter into a log shape.
-Twist the ends of the plastic wrap and refrigerate until set, about two hours.
+2. Lay a piece of plastic wrap or parchment onto a flat surface.
+Spoon the butter mixture onto the middle.
+Pull the plastic wrap or parchment over the butter tightly, rolling and forming the butter into a log shape.
+Twist the ends and refrigerate until set, about two hours.

 Flavor combos to try